2013–14 Wigan Athletic F.C. season

 The 2013–14 season was Wigan Athletic's first season back in the Championship (and third overall) after the club's relegation from the Premier League at the end of the 2012–13 season, after eight consecutive seasons in the top flight.
-For winning the last year's FA Cup they competed in the FA Community Shield and the Europa League for the first time in their history.
+For winning the previous season's FA Cup, they competed in the Community Shield, losing to Manchester United, and the Europa League for the first time in their history.

 Owen Coyle became the manager of Wigan Athletic replacing outgoing manager Roberto Martínez who left for Everton.
-Coyle left the club on 2 December 2013, and was replaced by Uwe Rösler on 7 December 2013.
+Coyle was dismissed by the club on 2 December 2013, and was replaced by Uwe Rösler on 7 December.

 Wigan finished fifth in the league, qualifying for the play-offs, where Queens Park Rangers eliminated them in the semi-finals.
-They also reached the semi-finals of the FA Cup, losing to eventual champions Arsenal.
+They also reached the semi-finals of the FA Cup, losing to eventual winners Arsenal.
 Although Wigan finished bottom of their Europa League group, they had a chance to advance as late as the last matchday away to Maribor.